Retirement Distribution Strategies

 To Make Your Money Last in Retirement – You Need a Strategy for Distribution

 You put your retirement income plan into place years ago, you invested your money, and now you are ready to retire.
 You have money in various investment funds, IRAs, 401(k), pension plans, etc. You've accumulated a nice little nest egg, and social security.
 But how do you make sure that money lasts as long as you do?
 Having worked extensively in retirement strategies, I help you put all the pieces of the puzzle together.
-To ensure you don't outlive your money, you need a withdrawal strategy as well as a strategy to continue to grow your money.
+To strive to ensure you don't outlive, you need a withdrawal strategy as well as a strategy to continue to grow your money.

 Retirement Withdrawal Strategies